Carda01/tpcds-benchmark/README.md

 In this section, we will first create the database and bulk-load the data into it.
 We will need the file `preprocess_db_setup_load_script.py`.
 We should run this file inside of the folder `TPC-DS-Built`, so put it inside before continuing.

 #### Step 1: Set Up a Virtual Environment
-Create a virtual environment and install the required dependencies.
+Create a virtual environment and install the required dependencies by oppening a terminal in the "tpcds-benchmark-main" folder and running the following command:
 ```bash
 python -m venv venv
 venv\Scripts\activate